paliitr/paliitr.github.io_old/Readme.md

-# Experimental Landing Page based on Hugo
+# Landing Page redirector to new one